fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 TBD

+#### Interaction with signatures

+Currently, signatures can only be mutually recursive in a similar way to implementations, notably ``type X ... and Y ...``.

+The natural thing would be to allow ``#rec`` in signatures just as in implementations.

 # Drawbacks
 [drawbacks]: #drawbacks

+### It encourages the use of mutually referential code more than today

 There is understandably some resistance to making writing mutually referential code easier in F#: see for example the original comment [here](https://fslang.uservoice.com/forums/245727-f-language/suggestions/11723964-allow-types-and-modules-to-be-mutually-referential).